 - Deep fry the eggs until cooked.

-- Stir the mixture until sugar and cornstarch are dissolved.
+- Stir the mixture until the sugar and cornstarch are dissolved.

 - Add the sauce mixture.